 Controls the storage of explosives.
 Prohibits the sale of fireworks to persons under 18 years of age.
 Stockists required to register with the local authority.
 The local authority is responsible for registration of storage places.

 Prohibits unfair statements in notices or documents.
 Controls unfair trading practices via the Office of Fair Trading.

 - Farm and Garden Chemicals Act 1967Requires products such as weedkiller to be labelled showing hazardous ingredients.

 - Fireworks Act 2003

-Requires suppliers of fireworks to display a sign stating that supplying to under-18s is illegal, and that it is illegal for anyone under 18 to possess fireworks in a public place.
-Restricts the selling of fireworks to certain periods of the year, unless a full-year licence is obtained.
+Requires suppliers of fireworks to display a sign stating that supplying to under-18s is illegal and that it is illegal for anyone under 18 to possess fireworks in a public place.
+Restricts the selling of fireworks to certain periods of the year, unless a full-year license is obtained.

 - Food and Environmental Protection Act 1985 (Part III)